The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Fluorescence Modeling

-where $F_\nu d\lambda$ is the integrated line flux in Jy$\cdot$\um, $r$ is the corresponding extraction radius in distance units, and $\Delta$ in the observer distance.
+where $F_\nu d\lambda$ is the integrated line flux in Jy$\cdot$\um, $\rho$ is the corresponding extraction radius in distance units, and $\Delta$ is the observer distance.
 Finally, the Haser model provides the absolute production rate \citep{Haser2020PSJ}:

-where $\gamma_d$ and $\gamma_p$ are the scale lengths of the daughter and parent in the hypothesized photodissociation reaction (i.e., Ni I and the putative nickel-bearing carbonyl molecule) taken from \cite{Bromley2021PSJ}, $K_0$ is the modified zeroth-order Bessel function of the second kind, and $v=0.8/\sqrt{r_h}=0.54$~km~\persec\ is the coma expansion velocity \citep{Ootsubo2012}.
-The resulting production rate is $\log{\qnickel} = 23.87 \pm 0.04$~\persec.
-Using a more straightforward $1/r$ fit without accounting for photodissociation of a parent species, which entails removing the final multiplicative factor containing the $\gamma$ terms from Equation~\eqref{eq:qni}, yields a slightly higher production rate of $\log{\qnickel} = 24.06 \pm 0.04$~\persec.
+where $\gamma_d = 9\times10^5$~km and $\gamma_p= 200$~km are the scale lengths of the daughter and parent in the hypothesized photodissociation reaction (i.e., Ni I and the putative nickel-bearing carbonyl molecule) taken from \cite{Bromley2021PSJ}, $K_0$ is the modified zeroth-order Bessel function of the second kind, and $v=0.8/\sqrt{r_h}=0.54$~km~\persec\ is the coma expansion velocity \citep{Ootsubo2012}.
+The resulting production rate is $\log{\qnickel} = 23.72 \pm 0.12$~\persec.
+Using a more straightforward $1/\rho$ fit without accounting for photodissociation of a parent species, which entails removing the final multiplicative factor containing the $\gamma$ terms from Equation~\eqref{eq:qni}, yields a slightly higher production rate of $\log{\qnickel} = 23.89 \pm 0.15$~\persec.
+The production rate estimated from the 11.307~\um\ line is slightly larger at $\log{\qnickel} = 24.0 \pm 0.2$~\persec and $24.2 \pm 0.2$~\persec\ for the two aforementioned models, respectively.
+The reported production rate uncertainties incorporate the spread in calculated band areas obtained from iterative Monte Carlo resampling of the data based on the measurement uncertainties line, as well as the uncertainty on the fluorescence efficiency (roughly 20\%, based on information from the NIST Atomic Spectra Database; \citealt{NIST_ASD}).